Working with Apache Airflow™ interfaces

 To work with Managed Service for Apache Airflow™, you can use the web interface or the Apache Airflow™ API.

-To open a web interface or send an API request, users need the managed-airflow.user role or higher.
+Only users with the managed-airflow.user role or higher can open the web interface or send an API request.
 The API checks the role via the IAM token used for authentication.

-Apache Airflow™ interfaces are accessible via the internet, so the role check is required for added security.
-Even if an attacker has the link to the web interface and admin
+Apache Airflow™ interfaces can be accessed from the internet, so the role check provides additional security.
+Even if an attacker has a link to the web interface and the admin

-user password for authentication, they will not have the required role to access the interface.
+password to get authenticated with, they will not have the role required to access the interface.

 Working with the web interface